What this FAQ covers:

-- On the start screen, scroll to the bottom and click “Manage Quiz Attempts.”
+- On the start screen, click the first tab “Manage Attempts.”

-- On the next screen, search for the student whose quiz results you would like to view.
+- Search for the student whose quiz results you would like to view.

-- Click on “Score: X%” in the Attempts column to view the student’s quiz results.
+- Click on “Score: X%” in the Quiz Scores column to view the student’s quiz results.

 Instructors can also use Waymaker Faculty Tools to see the following information: